Sneak Peek – Marked

 I stood there and I looked, which was not something I normally allowed myself.
 Science was observation, yes, but disciplined, purposeful observation — not standing with one hand braced against the hatchway because the world in front of you had just short-circuited every professional instinct you possessed.

 “Whoa.”
 If my dad were alive to see this?
 Wow.
 Just wow.
-My first alien world and it was… spectacular.
+I’d set foot on multiple alien worlds since I signed my contract with NFI, and the group of corporations it belonged to, known as The Imperium.
+But this world?
+It was… spectacular.

 The trees were wrong in the most beautiful way I’d ever seen.
 Their trunks were glass-smooth where lightning had repeatedly melted and rehardened the bark.
 They caught the last of the dying light and threw it back in fractured violet like a hundred disco balls.
 The undergrowth pulsed with faint, bluish glow that rolled along the forest floor like waves in a babbling brook of light.
 Small fungi clustered at the base of every root system, breathing soft blue bioluminescence in a slow, rhythmic pattern that was almost — disturbingly, uncomfortably — like a heartbeat.